oe/duplex-message/packages/duplex-message/README.md

 * @param peer peer window to communicate with, or you can set it later via `setPeer`
-* @param silent when peer not exists, keep silent instead of throw an error when call emit, on, off */ postMessageHub.createDedicatedMessageHub (peer?: IOwnPeer, silent?: boolean) => IDedicatedMessageHub
+* @param silent when peer not exists, keep silent instead of throw an error when call emit, on, off */ postMessageHub.createDedicatedMessageHub (peer?: Window | Worker, silent?: boolean) => IDedicatedMessageHub

 interface IDedicatedMessageHub {
   /** if you didn't set a peer when invoking createDedicatedMessageHub, then you can use `setPeer` to set it when it's ready*/